Now – Sept. 3, 2018

 Just as LEGO bricks interconnect, everything in nature is interconnected in a delicate balance.
 Each sculpture in Nature Connects® depicts a different vulnerable species (with one already extinct): animals that could use our help.
 The collection comes together to help visitors understand the connection between animal conservation and our world.
 Throughout the exhibit, guests will learn how the sculptures relate to animal conservationists working to build a better future for these animals.

-- LEGO® bricks were first sold in 1958.
-A LEGO brick from 1958 will still fit with a LEGO brick in 2015
+- LEGO bricks were first sold in 1958.
+A LEGO brick from 1958 will still fit with a LEGO brick created in 2018.

 - The LEGO name is made from the first two letters of the Danish words LEG GODT, meaning “play well.”